uiuc-ischool-center-health-informatics/paho-freight/interface_rough_draft/README.md

 voila reference:
 https://pypi.org/project/voila/

+Voila:

   Used Voila library to render Jupyter Notebook into responsive HTML page

   run/update all the cells in the notebook

   run "python -m voila xxxx.ipynb" to render notebook "xxxx" as an HTML page

+Standalone Application:

+  cd to directory with front-end notebook

+  run jupyter nbconvert --to script [notebook_name].ipynb in terminal

+  pyinster --onfile [script_name].py

 interface competently corrects user input errors